2023 Solar Incentives Guide for Calhoun, GA - Tax Credits & Rebates

 Federal Solar Incentives

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
-Now, solar installation projects begun after January 1, 2022 and finished by December 31, 2032 may be eligible for a 30% tax credit.
-This percentage will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
-Starting in 2023, the program expansion will also make credits for energy storage systems even easier to claim.
+In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
+With the new provisions, solar installation projects begun after January 1, 2022, and finished by December 31, 2032, might qualify for a 30% tax credit.
+This credit amount will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
+The expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.

 More information about the new Inflation Reduction Act can be found here.
-To best understand how the new Clean Energy Credit might apply to you, talk to your local Calhoun solar installers.
+To understand how the new Clean Energy Credit might apply to you, reach out to your local Calhoun solar installation company.

 State & Local Solar Incentives